cloudflare/cloudflare-docs/content/workers/platform/pricing.md

 Service bindings cost the same as any normal Worker.
 Each invocation is charged as if it is a request from the Internet with one important difference.
 You will be charged a single billable duration across all Workers triggered by a single incoming request.

-For more information on how service bindings work, [read the docs](https://developers.cloudflare.com/workers/platform/bindings/about-service-bindings/).
+For more information on how service bindings work, refer to [About Service bindings](https://developers.cloudflare.com/workers/platform/bindings/about-service-bindings/).

 ## Fine Print